10 UNESCO Sites In Croatia & Why You Should Visit Each One

 9. Ancient And Primeval Beech Forests Of The Carpathians And Other Regions Of Europe

-This serial and transboundary world heritage site stretches much of Europe, with sites in no fewer than twelve countries, from Austria and Belgium to Spain and Italy to Bulgaria, the Ukraine and Croatia.
-Once covering vast tracts of the European continent, since the last Ice Age, the European beech forests shrunk to the few patches that remain now.
-This iconic forest type is typical of the continent, its protection more important than ever.
+This serial and transboundary world heritage site stretches much of Europe, with locations in no fewer than twelve countries, from Austria and Belgium to Spain and Italy to Bulgaria, Ukraine, and Croatia.
+Once covering vast tracts of the European continent, the European beech forests shrunk to the few patches that remain now since the last Ice Age.
+This iconic forest type is typical of the continent; its protection more critical than ever.

-In Croatia, you can still find surviving areas of the once-mighty primeval beech forests of Europe in three places: Hajdučki i Rožanski kukovi and two areas in Paklenica National Park (Suva draga-Klimenta and O glavinovac-Javornik).
+In Croatia, you can still find surviving areas of Europe’s once-mighty primeval beech forests in three places.
+Those UNESCO Croatia sites are Hajdučki I Rožanski kukovi in the Velebit National Park and two regions in Paklenica National Park (Suva Draga-Klimenta and O glavinovac-Javornik).

 Why Visit The Ancient And Primeval Beech Forests?

 While most of the current forests in Europe are undoubtedly beautiful, tranquil, and amazing for casual walks and picnics, they’re usually not authentic.
 They’ve been carefully managed for decades or centuries, sometimes even replanted.

 If you want to wander through an ancient, primeval forest in Europe, there are few places where you can do that.
 The sites that make up this critically important UNESCO World Heritage Site still allow you to experience what Europe once looked like.

 10. Venetian Works Of Defense Between The 16th And 17th Centuries